Health Savings Account (HSA)

 Who is eligible for an HSA?

-You must be covered under an qualified high deductible health plan (HDHP) on the first day of the month the HSA is established.
+You must be covered under a qualified high deductible health plan (HDHP) on the first day of the month the HSA is established.
 A HDHP has a higher annual deductible than typical heath plans.
-You check with your tax advisor or your employer to see if your health plan qualifies.
+Check with your tax advisor or your employer to see if your health plan qualifies.

 Other eligibility requirements

 You must not be eligible to be claimed as a dependent on another person's tax return.

 You generally must not have any health coverage, other than an HDHP.